async-labs/saas/README.md

   - `app` - user-facing web app with Next/Express server, responsible for rendering pages (either client-side or server-side). `app` sends requests via API methods and fetch to `api` server's Express routes.
   - `api` - server-only web app with Express server, responsible for processing requests for internal and external APIs.
   - we prepared both apps for easy deployment to `now` by Zeit.
+- **Subscriptions with `Stripe`**:
-- (upcoming) Payments with `Stripe`: subscribing to plan, managing subscription and card information.
+  - subscribe/unsubscribe Team to plan,
+  - update card information,
+  - verified Stripe webhook for failed payment for subscription.

 ## Run locally